Elvis (2022 film): Filming

-Principal photography began on January 28, 2020, in Australia.
-On March 12, 2020, production was halted when Hanks and his wife Rita Wilson tested positive for COVID-19 during the pandemic.
-Filming resumed on September 23.
+Principal photography began on 28 January 2020, in Australia.
+On 12 March 2020, production was halted when Hanks and his wife Rita Wilson tested positive for COVID-19 during the pandemic.
+Filming resumed on 23 September.
 In September 2020, Luke Bracey, Richard Roxburgh, Helen Thomson, Dacre Montgomery, Natasha Bassett, Xavier Samuel, Leon Ford, Kate Mulvany, Gareth Davies, Charles Grounds, Josh McConville, and Adam Dunn joined the cast of the film.
 Roxburgh and Thomson replaced Sewell and Gyllenhaal, respectively, who had to drop out due to scheduling conflicts caused by the shooting delay.
 Kelvin Harrison Jr. was announced to be portraying B. B. King in December.
 In January 2021, it was reported that Alton Mason would be portraying Little Richard in the film.
-On May 25, 2022, Butler revealed to GQ that after filming wrapped in March 2021, he was hospitalized and bedridden for a week after being diagnosed with a virus that simulated appendicitis.
+On 25 May 2022, Butler revealed to GQ that after filming wrapped in March 2021, he was hospitalized and bedridden for a week after being diagnosed with a virus that simulated appendicitis.

 Music

-On April 25, 2022, it was announced that American rapper Doja Cat would contribute an original song for the film, "Vegas", which incorporates elements from Big Mama Thornton's "Hound Dog".
-It was released as a single on May 6, 2022, ahead of the film's companion soundtrack album, scheduled for release that summer by RCA Records.
+On 25 April 2022, it was announced that American rapper Doja Cat would contribute an original song for the film, "Vegas", which incorporates elements from Big Mama Thornton's "Hound Dog".
+It was released as a single on 6 May 2022, ahead of the film's companion soundtrack album, scheduled for release that summer by RCA Records.
 The album also features variations on Presley material by big name artists in a variety of genres and styles.
+Sound artists and audio engineers François Tétaz and Lachlan Carrick mastered and produced the album (which was nominated for a Grammy), including the Doja Cat track.

-Italian band Måneskin and American country singer Kacey Musgraves are also part of the soundtrack with their respective cover versions of "If I Can Dream" and "Can't Help Falling in Love".
-On May 23, 2022, rapper Eminem announced on his Instagram that he and CeeLo Green would collaborate on a new track titled "The King and I" which was produced by Dr. Dre.
-The full roster of artists for the soundtrack album was announced the same day with Stevie Nicks, Jack White, Diplo, Swae Lee and many more joining the lineup, along with the film's cast.
+Italian band Måneskin and American country singer Kacey Musgraves are also part of the soundtrack, with their respective cover versions of "If I Can Dream" and "Can't Help Falling in Love".
+Rapper Eminem and CeeLo Green collaborated on a track titled "The King and I" which was produced by Dr. Dre.
+Other artists to feature on the album include Stevie Nicks, Jack White, Diplo, Swae Lee and many more, along with the film's cast.
 Austin Butler's renditions of Presley's songs, as well as actual recordings by Presley himself, are also featured.
-"The King and I" was released on June 16, 2022, earlier than its originally intended release date.
-The complete soundtrack was released on June 24, 2022, entering the Billboard soundtrack chart at No. 1 on July 9, 2022.

-On June 12, 2022, Luhrmann revealed that when Presley sings in the film, it is Butler's vocals that are used when he is young.
+On 12 June 2022, Luhrmann revealed that when Presley sings in the film, it is Butler's vocals that are used when he is young.
 To prove it, he released on social media an early 2019 pre-production test shoot of Butler as young Presley performing "That's All Right" live on set, which went viral and received an overwhelmingly positive response from viewers.
 Butler's vocals were blended with Presley's when he is older.